dan1elt0m/binary-cookies-reader/README.md

 # Binary Cookies

-Python library and CLI tool for reading and writing binary cookies files.
+Python library and CLI tool for reading and writing binary cookies.

 ## Requirements